tv2/casparcg-cliptool/README.md

 The header also contains 4 togglebuttons, Loop, Mix, Overlay and Manual.
 The first 3 of them are not visible from the [text view](#view-modes), but still in effect, if enable from another [view mode](#view-modes).
-More details about what these button do are described during their individual section under the [Settings Page](#settings).
+More details about what these button do are described during their individual section under the [settings Page](#settings).

 Should the space for the header become limited, due to e.g a narrow window size, then the header will be horizontally scrollable.